AndrewDarwin/andrewdarwinmsproject2/README.md

 ### Contact

-Contact contains a contact form, which requests the user’s name and email, and a box to leave a request.
+Contact contains a contact form, which requests the user’s name and email, and a box to leave a message.
 The bottom of the form contains a Submit button.
-When the user submits their details, there’s a pop up modal that displays a “thank you” message.
+When the user submits their details, there’s a message that displays 'Thank you for your message, you will receive a reply soon.'

 ### Features to consider implementing in the future